dksrphm/vgmfmprm/vgmfmprm/README.md

 &gt; make all

 You need MinGW(gcc, make, ...) to build.
-I use Eclipse with CDT, but you can make this.
+I also use Eclipse with CDT, but you can make this without them.